Kimhyr/Kedit/README.md

 Kedit is an experimental text editor written from scratch.
-Instead of a dynamic array, rope, piece table, or a gapped array, Kedit uses a (what I call) "gapped segmented doubly linked list" for it's buffer.
+Instead of a dynamic array, rope, piece table, or a gapped array, Kedit uses a (what I call) "gapped segmented doubly linked list" (I am still brainstorming names) for it's buffer.
 BTW, I thought of the buffer myself (I'm trying to flex).
-Please see the file `~/BIBLIOGRAPHY.md` for scholarly work that I have used.
+Please see the file `~/BIBLIOGRAPHY.md` for scholarly work that I have used for research.

+The buffer is inspired by the rope data structure.
+The problem with the rope is that it requires a heap allocation per insertion of a string.

+TODO: Finish this paragraph.

-The buffer is inspired by paged file systems, and utilizes the idea of preallocated memory per node.
+The buffer is inspired by paged file systems, and the rop data structure, and utilizes the idea of preallocated memory per node.
 This ensures swift string manipulation per in-segment appendation.
 For more specifics on the algorithms, go to the "[Data structures and algorithms](#data-structures-and-algorithms)" section.